ChiaraCati/FlooData/README.md

 *Provenance:*

 ## Mashup and output datasets

+## SOFTWARES:

+**dbfconv.py** converts .dbf files into .csv files for analysis puprposes

+**geoconv.py** converts places' names into latitude and longitude coordinates, in rder to locate them on maps.

+**rdf_parser.py** converts rdf data from ispra into dataframes

 Abbiamo combinato i dati in questo modo (spiegare metodo).

 A summary table of the produced mashup dataset: